Frequently asked questions

 I need some advice on japanese knotweed.
 Can you help?

 Japanese knotweed (Fallopia japonica or Polygonum cuspidatum) is a non-native, invasive species of plant, introduced into the UK as an ornamental garden plant in the mid-19th Century.
 It has since spread across the UK, particularly along watercourses, transport routes and derelict land areas.

 Further information on identifying, handling and managing it, and other invasive plants, can be found on the UK government website.

-What is the Safer Stronger Communities Shropshire Partnership? in Community and local environment
+What is the Safer Stronger Communities Shropshire Partnership?

 The Safer Stronger Communities Partnership (Safer Shropshire Together) is the community safety partnership for Shropshire, made up of representatives from West Mercia Police, Shropshire Council, Shropshire Fire and Rescue Service, Clinical Commissioning Group and West Mercia Probation Trust.

 It's committed to working with communities to tackle antisocial behaviour, reinforcing that Shropshire is a safe place for people to live, work and visit.

 The Shropshire Safer Stronger Communities Partnership has an antisocial behaviour single reporting number.
 By reporting the problem to 0345 678 9020 it will ensure the correct people are told about the issues.

 All calls to the single reporting line are treated in complete confidence.

 When reporting an incident of antisocial behaviour, you will be asked to provide, where possible, specific details of the incident, including: